 - You must ensure you have the right tools and support to boost your security skills and knowledge.

-- The right SAT program isn’t about awareness anymore; it’s about influencing a behavioral change, ultimately mitigating risk.
+- The right SAT program isn’t just about awareness anymore; it’s about influencing a behavioral change, ultimately mitigating risk at every opportunity.